wiggitywhitney/mcp-commit-story/blog-post-castle-unstable-ground.md

 The signal file approach felt weird to me from the start, but I ignored that instinct and trusted AI guidance instead.
 My gut was right.

 ### 3. **Validate Core Assumptions Early and Often**
 Don't wait months to test whether your fundamental architecture actually works.
 Build the riskiest, most uncertain parts first, even if it feels inefficient.

+**But also validate the obvious-seeming stuff.** The most dangerous assumptions are the ones that feel so reasonable you don't even realize you're making them.
+Root out your own assumptions - especially the ones that make you think "obviously that would work" or "that's just how these things function."
+Those "obvious" assumptions are often where the biggest gotchas hide.

 ### 4. **Treat AI Like an Overconfident Junior Developer Who Lies**
 AI is an enthusiastic and WAY overconfident developer.
 An annoying junior developer actually, who blows smoke up your ass and lies and can't admit fault.
 But they sure can write a lot of code quickly!

 The problem isn't just that AI is wrong - it's that AI is wrong and very specific about its wrong explanations.
 AI never expresses uncertainty, and it often shows excessive enthusiasm about terrible ideas.

-You validate every single approach, no matter how plausible it seems.
+Validate every single approach, no matter how plausible it seems.

 ### 5. **Crisis Can Lead to Better Architecture**
 The forced redesign eliminated complexity I didn't even realize I had.
 Sometimes being wrong about what's possible leads you to build something better.